mauvilsa/tesseract-recognize/README.md

 # NAME

-tesseract-recognize - A tool that does OCR recognition using tesseract and outputs the result in Page XML format.
+tesseract-recognize - A tool that does layout anaysis and/or text recognition using tesseract and outputs the result in Page XML format.

 # INSTALLATION AND USAGE